Baird Maintains Keysight Technologies (KEYS) Outperform Recommendation

 What is the Fund Sentiment?

-There are 1,662 funds or institutions reporting positions in Keysight Technologies.
-This is an increase of 23 owner(s) or 1.40% in the last quarter.
-Average portfolio weight of all funds dedicated to KEYS is 0.23%, an increase of 1.95%.
-Total shares owned by institutions decreased in the last three months by 1.04% to 176,791K shares.
-The put/call ratio of KEYS is 1.14, indicating a bearish outlook.
+There are 1,661 funds or institutions reporting positions in Keysight Technologies.
+This is an increase of 20 owner(s) or 1.22% in the last quarter.
+Average portfolio weight of all funds dedicated to KEYS is 0.23%, an increase of 1.89%.
+Total shares owned by institutions decreased in the last three months by 1.04% to 176,770K shares.
+The put/call ratio of KEYS is 0.74, indicating a bullish outlook.

 What are Other Shareholders Doing?